Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 The edX platform is based an a wide variety of software components.

-Each component must be of the right (compatible) version, and must be configured to work with the others well.
+Each component must be of the right (compatible) version, and must be configured to work well with the other components.

-To help ensure that all the software has been installed and configured as required, installation and provision software from Vagrant and Ansible have been used.
+To help ensure that all the software has been installed and configured as required, installation, provisioning, and configuration software from Vagrant and Ansible have been used.

-A script written using the Vagrant scripting language has been used, which calls other pograms, including Ansible scripts.
+A script written in the Vagrant scripting language will be used, which will call other pograms, including Ansible scripts.

 This makes it possible for a person to install the base edX platform with just a few commands.